Firelack/Roses-Trades/README.md

 ### 🌱 Rose Generation & Harvesting

 - [x] Create 2 new "Special Rose" and "Rose items.
+- [x] Add block and potted_rose for rose.
-- [ ] Add natural rose generation in biomes.
+- [ ] Add block and natural special_rose generation in biomes.
 - [ ] Prevent "Special Rose" from dropping as items → increment counter instead.
 - [ ] Implement a global rose counter tied to each player (persistent data).